CraigBladow/cc41/README.md

 CLD is present for compatibility but does not clear what has been output to the console.

 ### Labels
 CC41 supports global labels up to 8 characters in length while HP-41CX supports 7 characters.
-Valid local labels for CC41 are labels a-z and A-Z except for l,x,y,z,t and L,X,Y,Z,T.
+Global labels are case sensitive.
+Valid local alpha labels for CC41 are labels a-z and A-Z except for l,x,y,z,t and L,X,Y,Z,T.

 ### Entry Using Upper and Lower Case
 Command entry and command short cuts are case insensitive.
 File name and paths depend on your operating system settings.
 Program labels are case sensitive.

 ### Short Cut Commands
-s for SST.
+s for SST.{}
 b for BST.

+### User Mode
+User mode is toggled by the USER command which sets flag 27 when in user mode.
+When in user mode XEQ is not required to execute a global label, just type in a valid global label and it will be treated as a built-in command.

 ### Text Entry
-Text entered between “ and “ will overwrite the contents of the Alpha register.
-Adding a ‘+’ or ‘|-‘ before the first “ will append the text to the contents of the Alpha Register.
+Text entered between “ and “ will overwrite the contents of the Alpha regiEster.
+Adding a ‘+’ or ‘|-‘ before the first “ will append the text to the contents of the Alpha Register (note 3).
 Program labels following LBL, GTO, XEQ, READS, and filenames following WRTS, READA, WRTA, and READA do not require quotes.
 CC41 uses the more easily typed "alpha" version of the HP-41CX command set as opposed to the symbols appearing on the HP-41CX keyboard.
 Some of the alpha commands contain symbols that do not commonly appear on computer keyboards.
 The following is a list of those commands and the text equivalent.
 Either command will be accepted in a program file.
 Numerous other symbols produced by online RAW file decoders will also be translated or ignored.
 Notes:
 1. "x<>y" is the CC41 command to swap the contents of the X and Y registers.
 2. Exponentiation is denoted by the '^' character e.g., x^2, y^x, e^x, 10^x, e^x-1.
+3. HP-41CX printed program listings include the append character inside the double quotes.
+For CC41 these characters will be placed in the Alpha register so editing of these lines is necessary.

 | HP-41CX | CC41   |